 Time passes....a few whiskers short of 40 years.

 The Big Hills.
 The year is 2015.
 Things have thankfully shifted on the Swinburne front.
 The internet and book publishers are now awash with Swinburne's work.
 We can get a selection of his complete works and volumes delivered within 24 hours of ordering.
 Just as well, as my copy of Swinburne 77 has fallen to pieces!
-Everytime I read Swinburne now I can't help but think of Zachary Cox and I send him a little inner “thank you for keeping a glint in the kindling.
+Every time I read Swinburne now I can't help but think of Zachary Cox and I send him a little inner “thank you for keeping a glint in the kindling.
 The fire has returned.”

 However, I find myself extrapolating and morphing some of Zach's frustration from '77 into '15, but this time with Art O'Murnaghan as opposed to Swinburne.
-I'm annoyed that almost 60 years after the death of O'Murnaghan I can get hold of next to nothing of his creative output out there in the market place.
+I'm annoyed that almost 60 years after the death of O'Murnaghan, I can get hold of next to nothing of his creative output out there in the market place.
 There is a sense of deja vu with '77.
-No complete or comprehensive works.
+No complete nor comprehensive works.
 Little bits and pieces on the internet, poorly photographed images of some of his artistic masterpieces, a chapter of a book here, contributions and paragraphs there and articles gathering dust in a library in Dublin or in old Theosophical Society libraries spread across the globe.

 Somewhat shamefully, there really isn't much out there.
 Come on Ireland!
 What of the Celtic Revival?
 Did it die?
 Come on those of you inspired by Dion Fortune's magical and visionary writings!
 Let's have some research, insights and a compendium.